-Following an investment review, the Trust has chosen to invest in two Baillie Gifford funds in order to meet its overall investment objective of achieving long term returns which exceed inflation by 4% per annum.
+The Trust has chosen to invest in two Baillie Gifford funds in order to meet its overall investment objective of achieving long term returns which exceed inflation by 4% per annum.
 The two funds are the Baillie Gifford Responsible Global Equity Income Fund and the Baillie Gifford Multi Asset Income Fund.
-The Trust's investments with Martin Currie were realised and the proceeds invested with Baillie Gifford in May 2020.

 The Baillie Gifford Responsible Global Equity Income Fund's objective is to achieve growth in both income and capital over rolling five-year periods, whilst delivering a yield higher than that of the global equity markets.
 The fund seeks to invest responsibly in companies which can deliver both a dependable income stream and real growth in income and capital.
 Baillie Gifford invests globally, and focusses on long-term growth and income, rather than short-term yield, in order to deliver better outcomes over time.

 Baillie Gifford invests responsibly by emphasising sustainability, by excluding stocks operating in certain industries and by investing only in companies which meet the principles embodied in the United Nations Global Compact.
-The industries which are excluded include, inter alia, Alcohol, Tobacco, and Fossil Fuel extraction.
+The companies which are excluded are those that derive more than 10% of their annual revenues from the production or sale of alcohol, the production or sale of tobacco, fossil fuel extraction and production, the production or sale of weapons and armaments, adult entertainment or gambling.